sentient-soup/netrunner/README.md

 npm run dev
 ```

-Open your browser to the local address shown in the terminal (usually http://localhost:5173).
+Open your browser to the local address shown in the terminal.

 Enjoy!